adambard/learnxinyminutes-docs/sing.html.markdown

 Sing is an easy choice because it compiles to human-quality readable c++.

-Because of that, if you work for a while with Sing and, at any time, you discover you don't like Sing anymore, you loose nothing of your work because you are left with nice and clean c++ code.
+Because of that, if you work for a while with Sing and, at any time, you discover you don't like Sing anymore, you lose nothing of your work because you are left with nice and clean c++ code.

 In some way you can also think Sing as a tool to write c++ in a way that enforces some best practices.